Jun 14, 2019

 PAT: We talked to Mukherjee in the first episode of this series about the history of IQ tests, and G which is the shorthand for general intelligence.
 And in our interview, he kept circling back to this one idea about language.

-SIDDHARTHA MUKHERJEE: One thing that we learn over and over all from the history of medicine, is that the way you define terms, the way you define anything, makes an enormous difference as to how you evaluate it, what value society places on it.
+SIDDHARTHA MUKHERJEE: One thing that we learn over and over from the history of medicine, is that the way you define terms, the way you define anything, makes an enormous difference as to how you evaluate it, what value society places on it.
 I can give you a thousand examples from the history of cancer.
 I can ...

 PAT: One he gave me that I thought was really interesting has to do with breast cancer.